simon-tiger/speechjs/README.md

-# speechrec-js
+# speechjs
-A Library for speech recognition.
+A Library for speech recognition and synthesis.

 ## Example (Recognition)
 ```javascript